 In footnote number seven to Carson’s introduction, she says she has ‘not been able to consult Varo’s notebooks directly’ since, ‘at the time of this writing, the archive in Mexico that will house them had not yet been decided.’
 What else, I wondered, is in that archive?
 Surely a woman who writes sympathetic letters to her ex-husbands would have written letters to her good friends, many of whom were brilliant artists and characters in their own right?
 Surely a woman who doted on the children of her friends would have made up stories for them as well as for Wiccans and random psychiatrists?

-Halfway through the writing of this essay, I went to Mexico City to see Adictos a Remedios Varo: Nuevo Legado 2018, a celebration of the recent donation, in 2018, from the estate of Anna Alexandra Varsoviana de Gruen, late wife of Walter Gruen, to the Museo del Arte Moderno.
+Halfway through the writing of this essay, I went to Mexico City to see Adictos a Remedios Varo: Nuevo Legado 2018, a celebration of the recent donation, in 2018, from the estate of Anna Alexandra Varsoviana de Gruen, to the Museo del Arte Moderno.
 There were many larger-than-life photographs of Varo hung thoughout the exhibit, including one taken by her friend, photographer Kati Horna, of Varo sitting in the doorway to her terrace, smoking, her writing table clearly visible in the background.
 And there, untranslated and under glass, arranged so only a fraction of the words were visible, were letters and more letters and yes, a story written for Horna’s little girl, Norah.
 It may be a long while before any of these documents are in print but there is more.
 A great deal more.

 A woman sits at a table

 writing, or not writing exactly, but peeling the center of the table back to reveal a ruffled hole, a kind of wood-grained cunt, from which springs the ghost of a tree whose traces curl around her, wander through the room, up the stairs and down the hallway, while behind her a male face bursts from a similar hole in her chair and reaches out with a tongue to lick the nape of her neck (Disturbing Presence, 1959).
 A woman sits at a table, or not a woman exactly, but someone slender and androgynous, not writing, but collaborating with a woman who lives inside a wall to fit magical objects on a musical staff.
 Elsewhere a small bird flies toward a chair with an eye peering out of its backrest (Harmony, 1956).
 A woman sits at a table, or not a woman exactly but something like a woman-owl with feet and hands (Creation of the Birds, 1958), writing with a pen connected to a violin that hangs from her neck and which might be her open heart.
-The line the pen runs from the page into the air, and where the line ends a bird takes flight.
+The line she is making runs from the page into the air, and where the line ends a bird takes flight.

 WHO SUPPORTS US